 The most common exterior door material choices are steel, aluminum, fiberglass, and wood.
-Interior doors are most often made with some variety of wood product.
-Each of these materials has their own strengths and best applications.
+Interior doors are most often made with a variety of wood products.
+Each of these materials has its own strengths and best applications.

 Steel and aluminum are budget-friendly materials.
 These doors provide good insulation and are low maintenance if used in a location that is protected from the elements (think home-to-garage entryways).
 While the look tends to be more utilitarian, both steel and aluminum doors can be painted to match your color scheme.
 From a maintenance perspective, watch for rust on steel doors and dents on aluminum doors.

-Fiberglass doors are popular for their elegant real wood look, high insulative values and low maintenance requirements.
-These doors have a faux wood grain and can even be painted or stained just like real wood.
+Fiberglass doors are popular for their elegant real wood look, high insulative values, and low maintenance requirements.
+These doors have faux wood grain and can even be painted or stained just like real wood.
 They function well in tough climates.